Last updated on August 20th, 2023 at 01:06 pm

 Salvia Plant Care.
 Most folks call these plants Saliva’s but also referred to as Sage.
 These plants are beautiful medium care types of plants that are drought tolerant after they become well established.
 Herbaceous Salvias like Mexican and Chapparal sage will come back after the winter seasons.

-Other types of salvias are basically planted as annuals.
+Other types of salvia are basically planted as annuals.
 They are typically shorter and used in containers or in garden beds.
 However, they should always be planted in full sun making sure your soil drains well especially if they are in a container.

 These plants are somewhat drought tolerant but best to leave them on a drip system during the hot mid-summer months.